katiefotion/POST2/readme.rst

 5. copy two config files.
 The new files are not tracked in the repo.
 The have user specific information in them that can't change as we push and pull versions

-cp CopyMe-config.php config.php
+..cp CopyMe-config.php config.php
-cp CopyMe-database.php database.php
+..cp CopyMe-database.php database.php

 6. edit config.php with your favorite shell text browser. i.e. nano, pico, vi